-Nevada law specifically encourages any State officer or employee to disclose improper governmental action to the extent not prohibited by law.
+- 22.1.1 Nevada law specifically encourages any State officer or employee to disclose improper governmental action to the extent not prohibited by law.
 It is the intent of the Legislature to protect an employee's rights should they make such a disclosure.
-"Improper governmental action" means any action taken by a State officer or employee in the performance of the officer or employee's official duties, whether the action is within the scope of employment, which is:

-- a.
-In violation of any state law or regulation; or, - b.
-An abuse of authority; or, - c.
-Of substantial and specific danger to the public health or safety; or, - d.
-A gross waste of public money.

-State officers and employees are prohibited by law from using their authority or influence to prevent an employee's disclosure of improper governmental action.
+"Improper governmental action" means any action taken by a State officer or employee in the performance of the officer or employee's official duties, whether the action is within the scope of employment, which is: - 22.1.1.1 In violation of any state law or regulation; or, - 22.1.1.2 An abuse of authority; or, - 22.1.1.3 Of substantial and specific danger to the public health or safety; or, - 22.1.1.4 A gross waste of public money. - 22.1.2 State officers and employees are prohibited by law from using their authority or influence to prevent an employee's disclosure of improper governmental action.
 "Official authority or influence" includes taking, directing others to take, recommending, processing, or approving any personnel action such as an appointment, promotion, transfer, assignment, reassignment, reinstatement, restoration, reemployment, evaluation, or other disciplinary action.

-The Employer will take any disclosure of improper governmental action very seriously.
+22.1.3 The Employer will take any disclosure of improper governmental action very seriously.
 If a disclosing employee feels that they have experienced any retaliatory action or reprisal because they have made such a disclosure, the employee must submit a claim of retaliatory action or reprisal on the PD-53 Appeal of "Whistleblower Retaliation form.